-- Creating and testing the user interface for administering the volume discount.
+- Create and test the user interface for administering the volume discount.

-- Creating unit tests for testing the promotion.
+- Create unit tests for testing the promotion.

-Classes referred to here are available in the following namespaces:
+Classes in this topic are available in the following namespaces:

-The result of this step will be an XML document used by the back-end to create the actual discount record.
+This step results in an XML document that the back-end uses to create the actual discount record.

 The XML Rule Set should consist of these rules:

 - SetupConstants.
-This will setup a constant in the current runtime context that can be used by the rules engine.
-The constant name should be "$MinOrderAmount".
+Sets up a constant in the current runtime context that the rules engine can use.
+The constant name should be $MinOrderAmount.

 - CheckOrderSubTotal.
-This will validate current order subtotal and compare it to the constant specified.
-Use the SourceEntriesSet .TotalCost property instead of Cart.SubTotal.
+Validates current order subtotal and compares it to the constant specified.
+Use the SourceEntriesSet.TotalCost property instead of Cart.SubTotal.

 - AssignReward.
-This will add new PromotionItemRecord with a reward of type "WholeOrder".
+Adds a new PromotionItemRecord with a reward of type WholeOrder.

-The result of this step will be a screen that will allow the store administrator to create new Volume Type discount.
+The result of this step is a screen that lets the store administrator create a new Volume Type discount.

-1. Create a new "OrderVolumeDiscount.config" file under "Apps\Marketing\Promotions\Configs" directory.
+- Create a new file Apps\Marketing\Promotions\Configs\OrderVolumeDiscount.config.
 Specify the following parameters:

 - Expression: enter the expression generated in Step 1.